xaviserrag/phaserjs-dialogs-plugin/readme.md

 * <b>contentScale</b> -> If the type is an image you can scale it with this property.
 Default: 1 (no scale).
 * <b>content</b> ->

-⋅⋅· In case of an image this will be the spriteName or frameName (if an spriteSheet is used on the dialog, this will expect a frame)
+In case of an `image` this will be the spriteName or frameName (if an spriteSheet is used on the dialog, this will expect a frame)

-··· In case of a text, this will be the text printed.
+In case of a `text`, this will be the text printed.

 * <b>animation</b> -> If case of an image, you can pass an array of frames here like in a normal animation.
  Example: